Univariate (statistics): Inferential methods

 Inferential methods allow us to infer from a sample to a population.
 For a nominal variable a one-way chi-square (goodness of fit) test can help determine if our sample matches that of some population.
 For interval and ratio level data, a one-sample t-test can let us infer whether the mean in our sample matches some proposed number (typically 0).
 Other available tests of location include the one-sample sign test and Wilcoxon signed rank test.

 Graphical methods

 The most frequently used graphical illustrations for univariate data are:

 Frequency distribution tables

 Frequency is how many times a number occurs.
 The frequency of an observation in statistics tells us the number of times the observation occurs in the data.
 For example, in the following list of numbers {1, 2, 3, 4, 6, 9, 9, 8, 5, 1, 1, 9, 9, 0, 6, 9}, the frequency of the number 9 is 5 (because it occurs 5 times in this data set).

 Bar charts

-Bar chart is a graph consisting of rectangular bars.
+A bar chart is a graph consisting of rectangular bars.
 These bars actually represents number or percentage of observations of existing categories in a variable.
 The length or height of bars gives a visual representation of the proportional differences among categories.